Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `post /projection/client-name-and-encoded-name/property/json`

 Testing that we can project the JSON name on the wire from defaultName -> wireName.
-Your generated SDK should generate JsonClientNameAndEncodedNameModel with one property `defaultName` with wire name `wireName`.
+Your generated SDK should generate JsonEncodedNameModel with one property `defaultName` with wire name `wireName`.

 Expected request body: